raganwald/raganwald.github.com/_posts/2013-07-19-javascript-is-a-lisp.md

 ### pax, exeunt

 So in summary, I do not think that JavaScript is Scheme or Lisp.
 I do not think it adds value to thinking about Scheme or Lisp to think that there is a meaningful relationship between Scheme or Lisp and JavaScript. but I do think it is interesting and productive to think about what JavaScript draws from Scheme and/or Lisp, and to that end I often say that JavaScript is "a" Lisp when talking about JavaScript.

+---

+p.s.
+Dave Herman pointed me to a [great essay](http://cs.brown.edu/~sk/Publications/Papers/Published/sk-teach-pl-post-linnaean/paper.pdf).
+The opening line says it best:

+> Programming language “paradigms” are a moribund and tedious legacy of a bygone age.